northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

 Make sure that you are on a GPU node before loading the environment and also please note that the installation does not work on k40m or k80 GPU's

 .. note::
+Note:
- Note that you can reuse the tensorflow environment if you've already created one, no need to create a new one with the exact same setup
+ You can reuse the tensorflow environment if you've already created one, no need to create a new one with the exact same setup

 PyTorch installation steps (with Anaconda libraries)::